Where I’ve Been

 Annie and I honeymooned at Atlantis, on Paradise Island.
 We only left the resort to do a dolphin excursion.

 I had a client in Toronto, and visited there at least a dozen times during their project.
 I’ve spoken at or attended conferences in Vancouver (twice), Montreal, and Prince Edward Island.

-I’ve been to Copenhagen 3-4 times, and Odense – in “the midwest of Denmark” – twice.
+I’ve been to Copenhagen 4-5 times (to the point where I have a favorite hotel), and Odense – in “the Midwest of Denmark” – three times.
 All for various conferences and events.